Prigozhin, the mercenary chief urging an uprising against Russia's generals, has long ties to Putin

-As Putin's government declared a “counterterrorism” alert and scrambled to seal off Moscow with checkpoints, Prigozhin just as abruptly stood down.
-As he retreated with his forces, it was unclear what was next for Prigozhin, a former prison inmate, hot-dog vendor and restaurant owner who riveted world attention.
+As Putin's government declared a “counterterrorism” alert and scrambled to seal off Moscow, Prigozhin just as abruptly stood down the following day.

+As part of a deal to defuse the crisis, he agreed to move to Belarus and was seen late Saturday retreating with his forces from Rostov-on-Don, a city where they had taken over the military headquarters.

 People are also reading…